 On August 20, 2003, the IceHogs partnered with the Rockford Park District to form the Jr. IceHogs Youth Hockey Program.
 The goal of the program was to increase participation in youth hockey in the area.
-IceHogs players and coaches make regular visits to Jr. IceHogs practices, helping teach the players the importance of fundamentals and having fun playing hockey.
+IceHogs players and coaches make regular visits to Jr. IceHogs the importance of f practices, helping teach the playersundamentals and having fun playing hockey.

 Summer Reading Program